gemiyudhia/klipa-backend/README.md

 # Klipa Backend

-REST API untuk **Klipa**, sebuah platform marketplace dua arah yang menghubungkan **Content Creator** dengan **Clipper** untuk mendistribusikan konten video pendek melalui sistem **Campaign**.
+REST API for **Klipa**, a two-sided marketplace platform that connects **Content Creators** with **Clippers** to distribute short-form video content through a **Campaign** system.

-Backend ini dibangun menggunakan NestJS dan menyediakan authentication, authorization, campaign management, user management, serta integrasi database PostgreSQL melalui Prisma ORM.
+This backend is built using NestJS and provides authentication, authorization, campaign management, user management, and PostgreSQL database integration through Prisma ORM.

 > 🚧 **Status: In Development**
 >
-> Klipa masih dalam tahap pengembangan.
-Beberapa fitur, API, dan struktur database dapat berubah selama proses development.
+> Klipa is currently under development.
+Some features, APIs, and database structures may change during the development process.

 ## Overview

-Klipa memiliki dua peran utama dalam marketplace:
+Klipa has two main roles within the marketplace:

-**Creator** menggunakan platform untuk membuat campaign dan mendistribusikan konten mereka melalui clipper.
+**Creators** use the platform to create campaigns and distribute their content through Clippers.

-**Clipper** dapat menemukan campaign yang tersedia dan berpartisipasi dengan membuat serta mendistribusikan video pendek sesuai ketentuan campaign.
+**Clippers** can discover available campaigns and participate by creating and distributing short-form videos according to the campaign requirements.

-Backend bertindak sebagai pusat business logic yang menangani autentikasi, data pengguna, campaign, authorization, dan komunikasi dengan database.
+The backend acts as the central business logic layer responsible for authentication, user data, campaigns, authorization, and database communication.

 ## Tech Stack